 Building upon our established research platforms (OptEStim and MyndSens Pro), Silverline Research is engineering a proprietary closed-loop ecosystem designed to actively combat mental fatigue and accelerate cognitive recovery.

 MyndSens® Software: This is our proprietary mobile application designed to capture a comprehensive, real-time picture of cerebral haemodynamics and the user's autonomic state.
-The platform's capabilities were demonstrated and validated in a high-intensity, hackathon-like environment by leading neurotechnology experts at N-CODE 2024.
+The platform's capabilities were demonstrated in a high-intensity, hackathon-like environment by leading neurotechnology and clinical experts at N-CODE 2024 organised by the University of Birmingham.
 Currently in beta, the MyndSens app pairs with guided breathwork protocols to seamlessly track and record cerebrovascular and autonomic rhythms.

 (Link: Read the N-CODE 2024 validation report here)